This article is for Education edition users. Other users can go to Meet security and privacy.

 After the last person has left the meeting, the temporary meeting code expires, as well as the association between the nickname and meeting code.
 If students haven’t been granted permission to create meetings, they cannot use the nickname or the meeting code.
 Teachers can re-use the nickname, which will create a new temporary meeting code, at which point students can use the nickname to rejoin.

 Meet offers multiple precautions to keep your data private and secure.
 Learn more about security features for all Meet users.

-Enterprise for Education editions gain these additional protections:
+Google Workspace for Education Plus editions gain these additional protections:

 - Access logs—We log any Google admin access to Meet recordings stored in Drive, along with the reason why that access happened.
 You can review these logs with Access Transparency.

 - Data regions—You can use Data Regions to store Meet recordings in Drive only in specific regions (i.e., US or Europe) (caveat - this doesn’t cover video transcodes, processing, indexing, etc.)

 The Google Workspace for Education editions run on Google’s secure cloud-native infrastructure.
 It benefits from Google’s defense-in-depth approach, including purpose-built infrastructure; Google-controlled hardware stack; private and encrypted global network; layered data center security; internal privacy and security expertise; and robust security auditing/certification program.